 If you have the budget for these techniques, they can add more space to your basement.
 Benching involves creating a deeper foundation within the existing one and underpinning is pouring a foundation underneath.
 You can get more details about these structural techniques from your planner but they usually aren’t necessary unless your space is extremely limited.

 5. Lighting is so important

 During the planning stages you’ll also want to consider the lighting that will be used in the basement.
 Dull lighting will only add to the sense of claustrophobia.
 You’ll need bright lights throughout the basement area and you’ll also need to ensure that all of the corners are covered with bright lights as well.
 It’s important to open up all four corners of each room to extend the borders of the rooms.

 Don’t leave the lighting until the last minute.
-Most of your lighting should be built into the ceiling or walls so that you don’t have to clutter up the space with table and floor lamps later.
+Most of your lighting should be built into the ceiling or walls so that you don’t have to clutter up space with table and floor lamps later.

-When you’re finished with your design and your basement is completed, there are other tricks that you can use to open up the space.
+When you’re finished with your design and your basement is completed, there are other tricks that you can use to open up space.
 Colors, fabrics, furniture size and many other factors can play a part in making any basement appear larger than it really is.